multimediaeval/multimediaeval.github.io/_editions/2022/tasks/medico.md

 #### Quest for insight
 Here are several research questions related to this challenge that participants can strive to answer in order to go beyond just looking at the evaluation metrics:
-* How accurate are deep learning methods f* or identifying sperms in a fresh sample?
+* How accurate are deep learning methods for identifying sperms in a fresh sample?
 * Will continued tracking of sperm help to analyze the motility level of sperm samples?
 * How do we calculate the average speed of moving sperms, and how to track the fastest one among many moving sperms?
 * How can we convince doctors about the accuracy, reliability, and trustworthiness of the output of Deep Learning methods?